NOAA-EMC/bufr-query/docs/obs_builder.rst

 ===========

-Obs builder is a framework that provides a simple and consistent way to create "mapping" files that are used to read BUFR files (when just a YAML file is not enough).
+Obs builder is a framework that provides a simple and consistent way to create "mapping" files that are used to read BUFR files (when a YAML file is not enough).

 .. uml:: uml/BUFR_ObsBuilder.puml
     :width: 75%